peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - Visum, das
 - wild
 - Wind, der
+- Theorie, die
+- parallel
+- Show, die
+- Fan, der

-## Identical apart from one characters
+## Identical apart from one character

 German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word (or vice versa, ignoring the articles), and that also largely have the same meaning.